Barack Obama Fast Facts

 February 10, 2007 - Announces his candidacy for president at an event in Springfield, Illinois.

-November 3, 2007 - Makes a surprise guest appearance on "Saturday Night Live," as himself.
+November 3, 2007 - Makes a surprise guest appearance on the television show "Saturday Night Live."

 February 10, 2008 - Wins his second Grammy Award for Best Spoken Word Album for the audio version of his book, "The Audacity of Hope: Thoughts on Reclaiming the American Dream."
 Former President Bill Clinton and former President Jimmy Carter were also nominated.